-One of the coolest things about musclecars is seeing a pony car with a lot of power by way of a massive V-8.
-Our Project MaxStreet is a 1966 Nova II with 555 cubic inches of Edelbrock/Musi big-block power.
+One of the coolest things about musclecars is seeing a pony car with a lot of power by way of a massive V8.
+Our Project MaxStreet is a 1966 Chevy II with 555 cubic-inches of Edelbrock/Musi big-block power.
 But MaxStreet isn’t just another small car/big engine monstrosity, it’s been treated to the kind of attention that would make any musclecar stand out in just about any crowd.

 The first plan was to get the drivetrain out of the car and gut the interior, then yank out the suspension to make room for all the new parts that we planned on installing.
 We started out with Detroit Speed mini-tubs and tested the wheel fitment of the Billet Specialties 17 x 11-inch Street Lite wheels.
 We needed to make sure that the 315/35R17 Mickey Thompson Drag Radials were going to fit in the rear.